KultrinhaGihub/Bootlogos-SM8350-AC/README.md

 >
 > ⚠️ : If you are here just out of curiosity or you barely know how to install a ROM, you should not touch it.

-This is the Bootlogos repository for the **Tundra**, better known as **Moto Edge 30 Fusion** phone.
+This is the Bootlogos repository for the **Tundra**, better known as **Moto Edge 30 Fusion and S30 Pro** phone.
 That's all I can describe for a README.
 Now, let's move on to the bootlogo previews of the ROMs.

 | LineageOS | AwakenOS | PixelOS (Style 1) | PixelOS (Style 2) |
 | --- | --- | --- | --- |